#BuroBrides: The ultimate wedding beauty timeline—how to prep for the big day by the month

 - Prep your nails: This way, they won’t grow out before the big day and the chances of them breaking or chipping are lower as they are still fresh.

-- Get waxed (if you want to): If you’d like to be smooth as a Barbie doll, this is the time to get waxed.
+- Get waxed (if you want to): If you’d like to be smooth from top to toe, this is the time to get waxed.

-- Put your lashes on: Hopefully, you’ve given your eyelash extensions or lifts a go before and are returning to your regular salon.
+- Put your lashes on: Hopefully, you’ve given your eyelash extensions or lifts a go in advance and are returning to your regular salon.
 This is the right time to get them done to make sure they’re full and fluttery in time for your big day!

 - Breathe: Remember that nothing is ever set in stone—don't freak out if something doesn't turn out according to plan.
 Go with the motions and don't forget to enjoy your own wedding.